openmoh/openmohaa/docs/markdown/02-running/03-faq.md

 ### 4. Check for error messages
 Error messages displayed in the terminal are often helpful for diagnosing issues.
 You can also check the log file located in your user data folder (`%APPDATA%\openmohaa\main` on Windows, `~/.openmohaa/main` on Linux).

-If none of these steps help, ask for help on the [OpenMoHAA Discord](https://discord.gg/DaYC4UxV).
 </details>

 ---